DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 At the beginning of the file is a section to allow setting various options and known values.

-Lines 22-23: Encoder count range per axis, if known.
+Lines 25: Azimuth Encoder count range, if known.
 If not, leave defined at 0L.
-If you know the encoder count range in azimuth and altitude, these values can be hardcoded and always used.
-Otherwise, the system will attempt to figure out on its own what the ranges are.
+If you know the encoder count range in azimuth, this value can be hardcoded and always used.
+Otherwise, the system will attempt to figure out on its own what the range is.

-Lines 26-27: Uncomment if associated Encoder is changing counts backwards.
+Lines 28: Uncomment if Azimuth Encoder is changing counts backwards.

-Lines 30-31: Uncomment if associated Motor is moving backwards.
+Lines 31-32: Uncomment if associated Motor is moving backwards.

-Line 35: Default Time Zone, usually in the range -12.0 to +12.0.
+Line 36: Default Time Zone, usually in the range -12.0 to +12.0.
 This is in hours offset from GMT.

-Lines 37-38: Daylight saving usage - Auto figures out if DST is active or not in US locations only.
+Lines 38-39: Daylight saving usage - Automatically figures out if DST is active or not in US locations only.

-Lines 46, 49: Select Terminal display output, either Serial (USB) or Serial2 (XeeBee module)
+Lines 47, 50: Select Terminal display output, either Serial (USB) or Serial2 (XeeBee module)

-Line 54: Select LCD output.
+Line 55: Select LCD output.
 Defaults to Serial1.

+Lines 58, 60: Select which type of Magnetic Compass Sensor is in use.

+Line 65 : Select offset into EEPROM that persistent data values are recorded.
+Usually this is '0'.

 Other options can be set inside the sketch itself while it is running.
 Those options are set to default settings defined in tcinit.ino.